TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/location-tomb-of-the-last-rehari.md

 Her last words will be "From the scripture of Ilmater, 'go to the Swift's old nest to find the way to the new nest.'"

-## The Castle

-The castle's wall is guarded by eight guards.

-Inside the rest of the castle are various rooms with animated armour, fanatics and wights.

-### Path to the secret entrance

-This cave entrance can be seen with a telescope or similar object from distance.

-The characters will have to find a way to get up to the cave entrance which is 150ft up the cliff or 50ft across the cliff.

-If they have the appropriate gear, they will be able to do it without any checks.

-### Cave entrance

-> The cave is damp and slippery.
-It looks like it's been hewn from the
-> rock.
-There is no light and the you can't see the end.

-At the end of the passage, the characters can see it open out into the bridge across the chasm.

-### Bridge across the chasm

-> From earlier in the passage, you could have mistakenly think this
-> opened into a room.
-It is, however, a huge chasm.
-On both your side
-> and the other side there's a balcony about 50 feet across, with
-> balustrades on the sides.
-Across the middle is a bridge that's 10 feet
-> across and about 40 feet long.
-The bridge doesn't have any railing.
->
-> To the left and right of the bridge on both balconies, statues look
-> ahead with swords held out.
->
-> At the far end is a door, in front of which is a small obelisk.

-The statues will wake (Animated Armour) unless the characters bow to them.
-If the characters bow to them after they wake, they will return to their guarding positions.

-When the players reach the obelisk:

-> The obelisk has a small rounded indent at the top.

-The key (the small orb) must be placed on the top of the obelisk for the door to open.
-The characters will hear a click when they put it on top of the obelisk.

-Behind the door is a spiral staircase that leads upwards.

-### Up to the castle

-A spiral staircase takes the characters upwards.
-When the reach the top of the spiral staircase, they will reach a wall with a lever.
-The wall will have small eye holes that the characters can see through which they will see by the light coming out of them.
-They will be able to hear a man weeping.

-The characters will be able to see through the holes in the wall a throne room, with torches on the wall.
-A man is on a throne, weeping.

-Pulling the lever will cause the wall to slide open, causing a loud scraping sound.

-This wall will reveal the throne room.

-### The throne room

-> The throne room is set up for dining, full of tables and chairs.
-There
-> is nobody else in the room apart from the weeping man.
-At the far end
-> of the room is a set of double doors.
->
-> The scraping noise of the wall opening will cause the man to jump up
-> in surprise.
-He will shout "You shouldn't be here.
-Leave!
-Run!"
->
-> The moment he shouts that, you hear a loud crack and a cloaked figure
-> appears, pushing the man back into his throne.
-She has a chiseled face
-> is obsidian with dark blue streaks and she has white hair.
-She has a
-> symbol of a sun emblazoned on her cloak with a dagger in front of it.
->
-> The figure laughs and with an elvish accent says, "Shut up old man."
->
-> "Now, now, this _is_ a surprise.
-I heard you were in the city, Elmon,
-> Meriele, and Aseir.
-Rumours of your destruction in the city over the
-> last few days have reached my ears.
-I wasn't expecting to find you
-> right in here, though!
->
-> "Let me introduce myself, I am Qa'lir Olinarelidyr."
-She bows.
-"I am
-> glad to be finally meeting you.
-You see, I am in great debt to you,
-> it's through your actions that I can be here today.
->
-> "Please!
-Sit!
-I'll call the servants in and they can bring us some
-> food."

-If the characters don't sit, she will start walking towards them the torches in the room will flicker, she will raise her hand towards them and shout "I will enjoy destroying you.
-Hahahahahaha!"

-If the characters do sit:

-> She claps and two wights come in through the doors at the end of the
-> throne room.
->
-> "It's my honour to represent Elidyr in this city.
-She sent me here to
-> take the city.
-The destruction that I've been able to cause."
->
-> She smirks and laughs.
->
-> "With you here now, I would like to make you an offer.
-I've seen what
-> havoc you can wreak.
->
-> "Join me, swear allegiance to Elidyr.
-We can cause so much
-> devastation."

-If the players refuse to join her, she will cast cloudkill on where the players are and misty step away.

 ## Qa'lir's interference